Health Information Exchange (HIE), Definition & Benefits

 Health Information Exchange (HIE) relies on various technologies and standards to facilitate the secure and seamless exchange of health-related data among healthcare organizations and systems.
 Here are some commonly used technologies and standards in the context of HIE:

-1. Health Level Seven (HL7): HL7 standards, such as HL7 v2 and HL7 FHIR (Fast Healthcare Interoperability Resources), are widely adopted for the exchange, integration, and interoperability of clinical and administrative data.
+1. Health Level Seven (HL7): HL7 standards, such as HL7 v2 and HL7 FHIR (Fast Healthcare Interoperability Resources), are widely adopted for exchanging, integrating, and interoperability clinical and administrative data.

 2. Clinical Document Architecture (CDA): CDA is an HL7 standard for representing and exchanging clinical documents, including discharge summaries, lab results, and progress notes, among different healthcare systems.